How Do You Know If You Have Dry Eye or Allergies?

 If you’re experiencing any of these symptoms frequently or for an extended period, it’s best to see an eye doctor for a proper diagnosis.
 Your optometrist can perform a comprehensive eye exam, assess your symptoms, and determine the underlying cause of your symptoms.
 Based on their findings, they can recommend the best course of treatment.

 In conclusion, it’s important to recognize the differences between dry eye and allergies to receive proper treatment.
-At Newport Eye Care, our experienced eye doctors in Waterville and Newport, Maine specialize in diagnosing and treating a wide range of eye conditions, including dry eye.
+At Newport Eye Care, our experienced eye doctor specializes in diagnosing and treating a wide range of eye conditions, including dry eye.
 We customize dry eye treatment to meet the specific needs of every patient.
 Don’t let dry eyes or allergies interfere with your daily life; contact us today to schedule an appointment!